 10) Do You Have Insurance on Your Gear?

 Sadly, the number of times I’ve heard of touring musicians having entire vans or trailers full of gear stolen while on tour is quite high.
-And they never seem to have gear insurance.
+And they never seem to have gear insurance, get information about how much is hgv insurance.
 My band has a lot of expensive, top of the line gear, and we pay around $800 a year to insure it.
 Prices vary from state to state and country to country, but the principle remains: if you take your career seriously and plan to do any real touring, you need gear insurance or you’re playing with fire.
 Insurance will protect your gear from more than just theft; it will also protect it against damage from fire, flooding, etc. It’s worth making a phone call to get a quote, in advance of your next tour.

 11) Do You Have the Right Phone Package?